Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Methods

-The Mat\'{e}rn covariance function is an advanced covariance structure used to model dependence of spatial data on the plane.
-The shape parameter $\nu$, the scale parameter $\kappa$, and the marginal precision $\tau^2$, parameterize it:
+The Mat\'{e}rn function is a flexible covariance structure and widely used in the spatial statistics \citep{stein2005space, jun2007approach, JS08, gneiting2010matern, genton2015cross}.
+The choice of covariance is not that important indeed for calibration parameters \citep{KO01}, but for the outputs (across location inputs), the choice of covariance is essential, as we show.
+The shape parameter $\nu>0$, the scale parameter $\kappa>0$, and the marginal precision $\tau^2>0$, parameterize it:

-where $\mathbf{h}$ denotes the difference between any two locations $s$ and $s'$: $\mathbf{h}=s-s'$, and $K_\nu$ is the modified Bessel function of the second kind of order $\nu>0$.
+where $\mathbf{h}$ denotes the difference between any two locations $s$ and $s'$: $\mathbf{h}=s-s'$, and $K_\nu$ is the modified Bessel function of the second kind of order $\nu$.

 We denote by $Y(\mathbf{s})$ the observations (or the spatially distributed model outputs) for a latent spatial field $X(\mathbf{s})$, with a Mat\'{e}rn covariance structure.
 We assume a zero mean Gaussian noise, $\mathcal{W}(\mathbf{s})$, with a constant variance $\sigma^2_s$: $Y(\mathbf{s}) = X(\mathbf{s}) + \mathcal{W}(\mathbf{s})$.
 Thus, according to \cite{Whittle63}, the latent field $X(\mathbf{s})$ is the solution of a stationary SPDE: